finaticlabs/accodyn/README.md

 ## Changelog

-### Version 2.4 (Latest)
+### Version 2.3.1 (Latest)
-- Enhanced About Us page with founder information:
+- Enhanced About Us page:
-  - Added "Our Founder" section with detailed biography of Girendra Trivedi
+  - Added "Our Founder" section with Girendra Trivedi's profile
-  - Reorganized page layout for better content flow
-  - Separated core values into dedicated section
-  - Improved section styling and responsive design
-  - Enhanced animation timings for better user experience
+  - Improved layout with dedicated founder card
+  - Added comprehensive professional background and expertise
+  - Maintained consistent styling with other page sections

 ### Version 2.3
 - Added dedicated About Us page: